 Marine-related Incidents (MARPOL Implementation) Act 2020 deals specifically with discharges of oil and other pollutants from ships.
 It gives effect in Tasmania to the MARPOL international convention on marine pollution.

 The regulations made under the Act are the Marine-related Incidents (MARPOL Implementation) Regulations 2020.

 Outside of Tasmanian waters, pollution is controlled by the Australian Government under the

 Protection of the Sea (Prevention of Pollution from Ships) Act 1983, the

 Environment Protection (Sea Dumping) Act 1981 and other legislation.

-specifies where sewage may and may not be discharged from certain vessels into Tasmanian waters.
+The Directives specify where sewage may and may not be discharged from certain vessels into Tasmanian waters.

 Regulations are available online at Tasmania’s legislation website.